 Family members said the commitment to send their children to IPPLIAP came at a price.
 However, they also said such sacrifices were worthwhile, because they wanted their children to attend school with other young people who are deaf, learn sign language, and experience the community and support many of these photographs convey.
 The positive role of IPPLIAP in young people's lives was reflected in the community exposition we held at the end of this project.
-Proyecto Fotovoz was displayed at an IPPLIAP-sponsored national convention for Mexican educators of the deaf and at the participants' graduation from IPPLIAP.
+Proyecto Fotovoz was displayed at an IPPLIAP-sponsored national end of this project.
+Projecto Fotovoz was displayed at an IPPLIAP-sponsored national convention for Mexican educators of the deaf and at the participants' graduation from IPPLIAP.
 This event mobilized young people's emic knowledge about deafness and provided a counter-narrative about sign language that they felt was deficient in Mexico.